Providing intensive support to 80 children and young people on the edge of care, and their families, across two cohorts.

 The London Borough of Enfield [LBE] children’s social care team needed a trusted partner to help them find a sustainable and cost-effective way of reducing the number of children on the edge of care from becoming Looked-After Children.

 Like many local authorities, the children and young people identified by LBE as being on the edge of care are extremely vulnerable.
-They face the very real risk of child criminal exploitation, child sexual exploitation, knife crime, county lines, gang infiltration and poor educational attainment.
+They faced the very real risk of child criminal exploitation, child sexual exploitation, knife crime, county lines, gang infiltration and poor educational attainment.

 Out of the 80 children and young people selected by LBE for the Innovate Edge of Care Programme, 45% were not engaging regularly in education, and many had been in and out of statutory care most of their lives.